The World Bows Down Before My Flames: Characters

-Codename 223, she is a failed bioweapon who was disposed of and reincarnated into another world.
+Codename 223, she is a failed bioweapon who got reincarnated into another world after being disposed of.
 Though deemed a defective product by her creators, she developed biokinesis after some fine-tuning by Saiko.
-Having a child-like appearance and personality, her companions treat her as a little sister-figure, even though she is actually around the same age as them.
+Possessing a child-like appearance and personality, her companions treat her as a little sister-figure, even though she is actually around the same age as them.

 Media

 Light novel

 Written by Hiyoko Sumeragi and illustrated by Mika Pikazo, The World Bows Down Before My Flames began publication under Kadokawa Shoten's Kadokawa Sneaker Bunko light novel imprint on December 1, 2022.
 Four volumes have been released as of April 1, 2025.

 On April 26, 2024, Yen Press announced that they had licensed the series.